vigourpt/mysticballs/docs/03-user-flow-diagram.md

 └─────────────────┘     └───────────────────┘     └─────────────────┘
 ```

-1. User lands on the homepage
+1. User has used 2 free anonymous readings
-2. User browses and selects a reading type
+2. User selects a reading type
 3. User fills out the reading form
-4. User is prompted to authenticate
+4. User is prompted to authenticate with message "Create an account to get 3 more free readings!"
 5. User creates an account or logs in
 6. Reading is generated and displayed